Rape Agression Defense System

 Webster University offers both Basic R.A.D. and the Advanced R.A.D. twice each semester.

 Basic R.A.D. is offered the first term of the semester, during the day and the evening.
-Day classes are held Tues and Thurs from 2:00-3:20pm.
 Evening classes are held on Monday nights from 5:30-8:30, for the first eight weeks of the semester.

-Advanced R.A.D. is held the same days and times as the Basic R.A.D during the second eight weeks of the semester.
+Advanced R.A.D. is held the same day and time as the Basic R.A.D during the second eight weeks of the semester.

 "Woman must not depend on the protection of a man but must be taught to defend herself." - Susan B. Anthony, 1871